 Finally, his concluding note regarding the study of Christianity in the early decades of the United States was a fitting reminder of the limitations of any one book to cover such material.
 The time period that Hatch explored is rich and, as he notes, still relatively uncharted.
 Hatch seems to understand the inability of any one author to grasp the depths that history offers to us; thus, he openly invites others to join in and continue onward with his exploration.

-The significance of Hatch’s book seems to be bound to the validity of his argument.
-If populism truly does run as deep into the fabric of America as he claims, then developing a greater understanding of populism’s roots is highly beneficial, and I certainly believe this to be the case.
+The significance of Hatch’s book is bound to the validity of his argument.
+If populism truly does run as deep into the fabric of America as he claims, then developing a greater understanding of populism’s roots is highly beneficial.
+And I certainly believe that to be the case.
 Even today, populist allure over and against the “establishment” can be fairly easily seen.
 Within politics, President Trump and Bernie Sanders both present themselves before the American people in ways quite reminiscent of the charismatic but uncouth preachers like Lorenzo Dow, Elias Smith, or John Leland.
 Of course, Trump and Sanders do not bring quite the overt emotional fervor of the revivalist camp meetings, but their simple and repetitive appeals to their respective audiences create a very similar result.
 Both strive to empower their followers against the regular establishment authorities, which ironically results in a bolstering of their own authority (which was the irony that Hatch described with the leaders of the mass movements).

 Also, as Hatch argues in the last two chapters, the religious movements have not ceased.
 They have certainly changed their appearance, just as the Fundamentalist and Pentecostal movements did not present themselves in identical ways to the Methodist, Christian, or Mormon movements before them.
 The various forms of charismatic movements (such as Bethel and Hillsong) and even the resurgence of Reformed theology seem to fit many of the patterns that Hatch described.
 Empowered common people and persuasive, likeable leaders continue to be a regular feature within American Christianity.